Jose Altuve Player Props: Astros vs. Dodgers

 Jose Altuve At The Plate

-- Altuve is batting .256 with seven doubles, three home runs and 13 walks.
+- Altuve is hitting .245 with seven doubles, three home runs and 13 walks.

-- In 58.3% of his 24 games this season, Altuve has picked up at least one hit.
-He's also had six multi-hit games.

-- Altuve has driven in a run in six games this season (25.0%), including two games with multiple runs batted in.
+- In six games this season (24.0%), Altuve has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 12 of 24 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.